GreatApe42069/DogeSeekAI/README.md

 # 🚀 DogeSeekAI

-DogeSeekAI is a Decentralized, End-to-End Encrypted, Open-source,mMultimodal AI, designed for local deployment, ensuring Such Privacy and Much Efficiency!
+DogeSeekAI is a Decentralized, End-to-End Encrypted, Open-source, Multimodal AI!
+Designed for local deployment, ensuring Such Privacy and Much Efficiency!
 Supports  text, voice, and images.
 It learns in real-time from user interactions, continuously improving itself while keeping all user data securely stored on your device.

 *Note this model is currently still in developement and testing stages*